Orian19/Yad2AId/README.md

 # Yad2AId
+## Transforming the Yad2 website to an AI-driven personal apartment finder
-idea to Reality - Final Project
+Idea to Reality - Final Project